 What you can do

 As both citizens and consumers, each of us can lend our time, energy, money and talents to influence government and industry.
 It can seem daunting, because we are each so small and the things that we are trying to influence are so big.
 And it isn’t easy, many of the campaigns that attempt to influence big organizations fail.
-However, for those that do, the payoffs are enormous.
-For instance, if you were to be a part a group that convinced the United States to put in place a comprehensive tax on carbon pollution, this would have positive impacts that would absolutely dwarf what those same people could do by changing their own personal behavior on housing, food, or transportation.
+However, for those that do, the payoffs are incredible.
+For instance, if you were to be a part a group that convinced the United States to put in place a comprehensive tax on carbon pollution, this would have positive impacts that would be many thousand times more than what those same people could do by changing their own personal behavior on housing, food, or transportation.

 The easiest way to get involved is to find like-minded groups and to join them.
 You can volunteer your voice, funding or expertise to helping these groups with their missions.
 Some groups do political activism, some work with industry, some are large organizations in their own right and take direct action towards sustainability goals.
 There is strength in numbers, and it is through having your voice heard that you can help to change the trajectory of these large organizations.